uswds/uswds/_components/form-blocks.md

 <ul>
   <li>Form controls should appear in the same  order in the HTML as they do on the screen.
 Do not use CSS to rearrange the form controls so they are in a different order.
 Screen readers narrate forms in the order they appear in the HTML, not on screen.</li>
-  <li>Visually align validation messages are with the input fields, so people using screen magnifiers can read them quickly.</li>
+  <li>Visually align validation messages with the input fields, so people using screen magnifiers can read them quickly.</li>
   <li>Group each set of thematically related controls in a "fieldset" element.
 Use the "legend" element to offer a label within each one.
 The fieldset and legend element makes it easier for screen reader users to navigate the form.</li>
   <li>A single legend is always required for fieldset.
-For example, a question with radio button options for answer is a good example of fieldset and legend.
-The whole group is wrapped in a fieldset with the question itself being the legend</li>
+A common use of fieldset and legend is a question with radio button options for answers.
+The question text and radio buttons are wrapped in a fieldset, with the question itself being inside the legend tag.</li>
   <li>You can embed multiple fieldsets and legends for more complex forms.</li>
   <li>Keep your form blocks in a vertical pattern.
 It is an ideal approach for accessibility, due to limited vision that makes it hard to scan from right to left.</li>
 </ul>